aproca/neural_task_abstraction/README.md

 ```

 ## Code
-TODO: include a more comprehensive description of the repo/make it easier to run experiments(?)<br/>
 For simulations, configurations of hyperparameters can be created using ```Config``` (in ```lcs/configs.py```) and be run using ```run_script.py```.

 ## Figures